Seans99/chat-app/README.md

     - MONGO_URI=
     - JWT_SECRET=

-2. Create server on MongoDB and add the URI to the .env file
+2. Create an MongoDB database and add the URI to the .env file

-3. npm i in both frontend foler and root folder
+3. npm install in both frontend folder and root folder

 4. npm start in frontend and root folder